 I monitor the Premium Fare Deals forum on FlyerTalk every single day, and while Qatar Airways used to publish discounted fares from Europe to Asia almost non-stop, I’ve noticed that they have hardly done so the last three or so months.
 Their biggest sale of the year occurs every January, and is usually full of amazing deals, but this year’s January sale was pretty disappointing, so their strategy of endless discounting (and cheap Executive Club status) may have now come to an end.

 There are new deals published every day, but I won’t be writing about every one.
 Instead I’ll be focusing on those that provide excellent value on great airlines for popular routes/regions.

-Also, these Qatar fares would often be from or to a new destination Qatar was launching, which as their network grew, meant increasingly obscure cities that were definitely not convenient for people travelling from Europe to Asia (I’m talking about city pairs like Sofia to Pattaya).
+Also, these Qatar fares would often be from or to a new destination Qatar was launching, which as their network grew, meant increasingly obscure cities that were definitely not convenient for people traveling from Europe to Asia (I’m talking about city pairs like Sofia to Pattaya).

 Oman Air is another airline that regularly discounts fares, especially between Europe and Asia, and vice-versa.
 Ben took one of these fares a few years ago and had an excellent experience in both their new and old products.

 Right now Oman Air has return fares from Paris to Bangkok (via Muscat) in business class from around £1,040/€1,180/$1,395 round-trip, on many dates from now until late November.

 These flights will be on a combination of their older A330s, and newer 787s.
 The A330s may feature the old or new business class product, both of which are excellent, while the new 787s feature the new Apex Suite product.

 You’ll also be transiting the new Muscat airport terminal which is now operational, and will have access to their new business class lounge.